Why It’s Important To Eat Right For You (And How To Go About creating a personal nutrition plan)

 Discover mindful eating

 Mindful eating requires you to slow down and take note of what you’re putting in your mouth!
-Have you ever sat in front of the TV with a meal and suddenly realized you had finished but wondered where it all went?!
+Have you ever sat in front of the TV with a meal and suddenly realized you had finished, only to wonder where it all went?!

 What food combinations are right for YOUR personal nutrition plan?